Coleman Legal LLP Logo

 Read More

-Carpal Tunnel Syndrome
+Carpal Tunnel Syndrome Claim [Guide 2025]

 Table of Contents

-Who is most likely to suffer from Carpal Tunnel Syndrome?
+Who is most likely to suffer from carpal tunnel syndrome?

 Whereas much carpal tunnel syndrome-related media attention has, in the past, been devoted to employees whose tasks include monotonous data entry on computers, more ergonomically designed computer hardware has led to carpal tunnel syndrome becoming less of a problem in an office environment.
-However, employees still at risk of acquiring carpal tunnel syndrome at work include assembly line workers and those involved in manufacturing, sewing, cleaning, and food packing.
+However, employees still at risk of acquiring carpal tunnel syndrome include assembly line workers and those involved in manufacturing, sewing, cleaning, and food packing.

 Women are three times more likely to develop carpal tunnel syndrome at work than men – due to their naturally thinner wrists and consequently thinner carpal tunnels – and carpal tunnel syndrome is hardly heard of in people less than thirty years of age.
 It is estimated that carpal tunnel syndrome affects three out of 10,000 employees each year.